mikolalysenko/mudb/src/stream/README.md

 inp.writeASCII(prop)
 inp.writeUint8(100)

-// if you're not sure whether the stream has enough space for the data coming in,
+// if you're not sure whether the buffer has enough space for the data coming in,
 // you should grow the stream before you write to it.  it's ok to over grow a bit inp.grow(60) inp.writeString('半分しか食べてないままで捨てちゃダメ')

-// get the data written to the stream so far, which can then be transferred over
+// get the data written to the buffer, which can then be transferred over the Internet const data = inp.bytes()
-// the Internet or whatever
-const data = inp.bytes()

 // remember to destroy the stream inp.destroy()

-// assume we receive the data at another endpoint const out = new MuReadStream(data)
+// create a read-only stream with the received data const out = new MuReadStream(data)

-// you can retrieve data in the order as they were written const propLeng = out.readVarint() out.readASCII(propLeng) // 'hp' out.readUint8()         // 100
+// read data in the order as they were written const propLeng = out.readVarint() out.readASCII(propLeng) // 'hp' out.readUint8()         // 100